projectara/bootrom-tools/README-autotest.md

 Data.IsVCPH | 0
 Data.PowerSaveEnableH | 0

-# Appendix B efuse file
+# Appendix C: efuse file
 The *run-bootrom-tests* tool requires a file of keyword-value pairs describing the various e-Fuse settings.
 On a real ES3, these would be defined by the hardware, but on the HAPS-62, they must be preloaded before the BootRom image runs.